-- Rigid steel carrier pipe with adequate spacers and/or seals - Penetration sleeves and support systems (e.g., UNIbrace[TM], Link-Seal[®], etc.) - Rigid steel carrier pipe and housekeeping pad (i.e., floor/slab penetration) - Penetrations may require additional sealing (e.g., fire, water, weather, etc.) depending on the location and/or circumstances. - Conduit alignment shall maintain 5-feet of clearance from the building foundation unless approved by the building's Engineer of Record (EOR). - PGE requires a statement from the project's structural engineer, indicating the penetrations do not interfere with the structural loading capacity of the building.
+- Rigid steel carrier pipe with adequate spacers and/or seals - Penetration sleeves and support systems (e.g., UNIbraceTM, Link-Seal®, etc.) - Rigid steel carrier pipe and housekeeping pad (i.e., floor/slab penetration) - Penetrations may require additional sealing (e.g., fire, water, weather, etc.), depending on the location and/or circumstances. - Conduit alignment should maintain 5-feet of clearance from the building foundation unless approved by the building's Engineer of Record (EOR). - PGE requires a statement from the project's structural engineer, indicating the penetrations do not interfere with the structural loading capacity of the building.

-2.3 CLEARANCE REQUIREMENTS
+2.3 PGE CLEARANCE REQUIREMENTS

-Clearances are very important in determining the location of electrical equipment to ensure safety. reliability, and effective operation and maintenance; the electrical equipment may be owned by PGE or the customer, regardless of ownership, the clearance requirements still apply.
+Clearances are very important in determining the location of electrical equipment to ensure safety, reliability, and effective operation and maintenance; the electrical equipment may be owned by PGE or the customer, but regardless of ownership, the clearance requirements still apply.
 The following list outlines the main clearance categories for electrical equipment.
 Each category has both vertical and horizontal clearance requirements.

 - Meter clearances which include NEC and EUSERC clearances.
-See ESR section 3.9 Table 4 Meter Socket Requirements by Service Type and Gear Rating and ESR section 5.3 Meter Clearance Dimensions. - Fire safety clearances from electrical equipment to combustible surfaces and hazards, like gas equipment and LP equipment.
-See ESR section 5.5.1 Clearances of PGE Oil/Fluid-filled Transformers from Structures and Other Oil/Fluid-filled Equipment and ESR section 5.5.6 Safety Clearances from Other Hazards. - NESC Clearances from PGE conductors, pad-mount transformers and electrical equipment to structures including, balconies, awnings, windows, doors, decks, patios, steps, fences, walkable surfaces, and buildings.
-See ESR section 5.5 Table 8 Clearances for Pad-mounted Equipment.
-PGE clearances may be greater than the NESC clearance. - NOTE: Consider NEC and OR-OSHA Safe Work Clearances for their employees to energized facilities. - Safe work clearances in front of and around electrical equipment for PGE personnel and contractors.
-See section 2.4 Working Clearances for Pad-Mounted Equipment and ESR section 5.5.4 Clearances for Overhead Services. - Clearances from drivable surfaces.
-See ESR 5.6.8 Barrier Posts. - Installation/removal clearances needed for boom trucks and other vehicles. - Landscaping Clearances.
+See the ESR, Chapter 3 Services, and the ESR, Chapter 5 Clearances and Location Requirements. - Fire safety clearances from electrical equipment to combustible surfaces and hazards, like gas equipment and LP equipment.
+See the ESR, Chapter 5 Clearances and Location Requirements - NESC Clearances from PGE conductors, pad-mount transformers and electrical equipment to structures including, balconies, awnings, windows, doors, decks, patios, steps, fences, walkable surfaces, and buildings.
+See the ESR, Chapter 5 Clearances and Location Requirements.
+PGE clearances may be greater than the NESC clearance. - NOTE: Consider NEC and OR-OSHA Safe Work Clearances for their employees to energized facilities.

+- Safe work clearances in front of and around electrical equipment for PGE personnel and contractors.
+See section 2.4 Working Clearances for Sub-Grade Equipment and the ESR, Chapter 5 Clearances and Location Requirements. - Clearances from drivable surfaces.
+See the ESR, Chapter 5 Clearances and Location Requirements. - Installation/removal clearances needed for boom trucks and other vehicles. - Landscaping Clearances.
 See section 2.5 Landscaping and Trees.